google/WebFundamentals/src/content/en/fundamentals/getting-started/primers/promises.md

 So we've managed to fetch one chapter, but we want them all.
 Let's make that happen.

-## Parallelism and sequencing - Getting the best of both
+## Parallelism and sequencing: getting the best of both

 Thinking async isn't easy.
 If you're struggling to get off the mark, try writing the code as if it were synchronous.
 In this case: